Medical Schemes Price List for Vein Surgery

 Varicose veins are the result of the faulty valves preventing the backwards flow of blood in the legs.
 That causes the blood to pool, and the veins to protrude.
 Fortunately, vein surgery is possible to improve matters.

 Many years ago the only treatment available for varicose veins was vein stripping.
-Vein surgery was carried out in hospital under full anaesthetic and was rather a traumatic procedure for both surgeon and patient.
+Vein surgery took place in hospital under full anaesthetic and was rather a traumatic procedure for both surgeon and patient.

 Advanced Vein Surgery